Legal guide for company directors and CEOs in Slovakia

 13. What potential liabilities can a director incur?

 As already specified in the sections above, directors can incur various potential liabilities as a consequence of a breach of their duties.
-These include, in particular, the following:
+These include the following:

-• liability for compensation of loss caused to the company (and subsequently to its creditors)
+• liability for compensation for a loss caused to the company (and subsequently its creditors);

-• criminal liability for certain criminal offences that can be attributed to the directors
+• criminal liability for certain criminal offences that can be attributed to the directors; personal

-• personal liability for paying the penalty in the event of failing to file for bankruptcy
+• liability for paying the penalty in the event of failing to file for bankruptcy;

-• liability for returning the illegally repaid payments in the event of breach of the ban on repayment of contributions substituted for own resources if the company is or could get into crisis (in such a case the directors will become guarantors of the wrongfully disbursed payments by operation of the law).
+• liability for returning illegally repaid payments in the event of a breach of the ban on the repayment of contributions substituted for its own resources if the company is or could be driven into a crisis (in such a case , the directors will become guarantors of the wrongfully disbursed payments by operation of law).

 14. How can a director limit his/her liability?